dewert99/rust-horn-belt/README.md

     with unsafe code from the Rust standard library and some user crates.
     Some libraries are not yet verified, being commented out in `_CoqProject`.

-## Key Modifications from the THESIS
+## Key Modifications from the Thesis

 ### Chapter 3 Ghost Unsoundness
  * Level definition: [`syn_type.v`](theories/prophecy/syn_type.v) `ghost_level`